Chapter o5, in which the company is drunk with summer

 "Tell me, lass, what has happened to his mouth?
 Why can't he speak?"

-"He cut out his tongue so that he could lie.
+"He cut out his tongue so that he could speak lies.
 As punishment, our queen ordered that his lips be sewed together always."

 As Red made her way through the multitude of drunken fairies and dwarves, she reached the river side where Kili and Plum were whispering in conspiratorial voice and tinkle with dead-serious expressions and undoubtedly no-good motivations.
 Red stopped in their vicinity and regarded them with a ghost of a smile, whereas the two looked up with blank eyes.